 Metamucil is the brand name of psyllium, a bulk-forming laxative and cholesterol-lowering product made by Proctor and Gamble.
 It is made from the husks of seeds from plants of the genus Plantago.

-The small intestine doesn’t absorb psyllium which passes into the large intestine, and absorbs water.
-This forms a gel-like substance (mucilage) that adds bulk to the stool.
+The small intestine doesn’t absorb psyllium, instead, it passes into the large intestine and absorbs water which forms a gel-like substance (mucilage) that adds bulk to the stool.
 This helps to soften hard, dry feces.
 A large, soft stool stimulates intestinal contractions to move the stool along and out of the body via the anus.

 Psyllium can also help to add bulk and firm up watery stools associated with diarrhea and inflammatory bowel disease.

 As always, seek veterinary advice before you give your cat psyllium.
-There are a number of causes of constipation which may require medical intervention.
+There are several causes of constipation which may require medical intervention.